© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Romano-British town of Magna is a scheduled monument protected by Historic England under reference 1001768.
 View the official record →

-Site of Romano-British town of Magna is a scheduled ancient monument in Herefordshire representing the remains of a Romano-British settlement.
+The site of the Romano-British town of Magna is a scheduled ancient monument located in Herefordshire, representing an important settlement of the Roman period in the Welsh Marches.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001768.

 Site of Romano-British town of Magna is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001768.